Apartment Fire Safety Tips

 2. Have An Escape Plan

 If a fire were to start in your apartment building, do you know what your escape route would be?
 Start by counting the number of doors between your unit and the nearest fire exit.
-Look around your floor to make sure you know where all of the exit doors are, and make sure to establish an evacuation plan that you practice regularly.
-If a fire does start, don’t prop open any exit or stairway doors.
+Look around your floor to make sure you know where all of the exit doors are, and establish an evacuation plan that you practice regularly.
+If a fire does start, don’t prop-open any exit or stairway doors.
 If you are located on a high floor, consider investing in an escape ladder for your window.

 Once you have safely evacuated your building, call 9-1-1 and do not go back inside.
 If you are worried someone is still inside, make sure to alert firefighters where you think they are.
 Only go back inside once firefighters tell you that it is safe to do so.

 Apartment Fire Prevention